Industry Analytics India

 India's D2C ecosystem relies heavily on influencer marketing, but measuring influencer ROI beyond vanity metrics (likes, views) is difficult.
 Best practice is combining unique discount codes, UTM-tagged links, and time-based attribution windows.

-See e-commerce analytics India for marketplace-specific analytics, and cohort analysis for retention measurement methodology.
+See e-commerce analytics India for marketplace-specific analytics, and trend analysis for retention measurement methodology.

 Industry Analytics In India